Probe into Italy virus response looks into preparedness plan

 But the institute says Lombardy failed to provide updated data on people who eventually tested negative or were cured of COVID-19.
 That led to inflated numbers of current cases that skewed the institute’s monitoring system, showing that Lombardy had far more sick people than it really did.

-The mishap and ensuing “red zone” closures resulted in millions of euros in lost revenue for businesses in Lombardy, Italy‘s economic engine, prompting the National Association of Consumers, unions and some individual lawyers to announce a class action lawsuit to try to recover some of the losses.
+The mishap and ensuing “red zone” closures resulted in millions of euros in lost revenue for businesses in Lombardy, Italy‘s economic engine, prompting the National Association of Consumers, unions and some individual lawyers to announce class action lawsuits to try to recover some of the losses.

 To date, no one has been indicted in the Bergamo investigation, and it’s not clear what, if any, criminal responsibility might be assigned to public officials for decisions taken or not.

-Italy has recorded more than 87,000 COVID-19 dead, more than any other European country except Britain.
+Italy has the sixth-highest COVID-19 death toll in the world.
+The country reported another 492 victims Thursday, bringing its confirmed total to about 87,000, more than any other European country but Britain.

 Follow AP coverage of the coronavirus pandemic at: